patashish704/pandoc-complete/README.md

 In the omni-completion menu, additional info (title) is shown for each citation key that is selected.

-Keep saving your document periodically.
+Save your document regularly.
 This will refresh the completion list and add to it any new labels that you entered in the markdown document.
 This design decision was made to keep the cpu overhead negligible and to provide faster completions.

 ## Configuration